9ary/ua-fixer/README.md

 # ua-fixer

-several user agent fixes for Firefox Android, like making it a phone even if Firefox thinks tablet.
+several user agent fixes for Firefox Android

+## features

+* forces ua to be a phone, not a table even if Firefox thinks so
+* in mobile mode, pretend to be Chrome for Google Search
+* always present a desktop user agent to Imgur

 ## installation
 1. zip